cassiecarr/CarND-LaneLines-P1-1/ProjectWriteUp.md

 After the pipeline was developed, the line segments found with the Hough transform were extrapolated into one continuous line for the right and left lane lines using a weighted average.

 The average line for right and left lane lines were then converted to two points, one point at each end of the 4-sided polygon border.
 The points could then be used in the cv2.line() function and then overlaid on the original image.
-This was the modification to the draw_lines() function in order to be able to draw one continuous line.

 This is an example of the images tested: